fourk/pylist/README.md

 tracks to the previous track into the song choice decision-making.
 I would also like to find a more efficient way to determine when new tracks and artists are added to iTunes and then process those objects, adding them to the 'artists.db' database.
+It would be nice to find a way to integrate directly to iTunes, without the need for the intermediate step of a library xml export.
 I would also like to implement song bit rates into account when parsing the iTunes xml export.
 Currently, it accepts the first item encountered of a particular song name and particular track name, ignoring any duplicate tracks, potentially ones with higher audio quality.